Alumni Corner

-In the four years Center Field has been in existence, several alumni have forged exemplary paths to numerous publications, broadcast networks, advertising and marketing agencies, and higher degree programs.
-They deserve a shout-out, a big shout-out, as they are the ones that have helped build Center Field into what it is today.
+Since Center Field’s founding, several alumni have forged exemplary paths to numerous publications, broadcast networks, advertising and marketing agencies and higher degree programs.
+They deserve a shout-out, a big shout-out, as they are the ones who have helped build Center Field into what it is today.

 Marco Schaden ’18